Available in VPC

 StorageClass

-StorageClass is an object that specifies the policy and type of each storage.
-StorageClass provided by NAVER Cloud Platform uses NAS volume.
+StorageClass is an object that defines the policy and type of each storage.
+NAVER Cloud Platform provides a StorageClass that uses NAS volumes.

-To check the StorageClass object of NAS volume, check the object with the name of NKS-NAS-CSI.
-It will be shown as follows:
+To check the StorageClass object for NAS volumes, check the object named nks-nas-csi.
+It is displayed as follows:

 apiVersion: storage.k8s.io/v1